digitalcityscience/CUT_Prototyp-mock-api/README.md

 ## TRIGGER NEW TASKS
 All tasks will take 10sec. to "compute".
+Result will include more windy / noisy areas for calculation requests with higher speeds.
+However results are completely non-sense.

-### Trigger mock WIND task
+### Trigger mock NOISE task
-post to /noise/trigger_calculation to create new noise task. post a json payload like this
+post to /trigger_calculation_noise to create new noise task. post a json payload like this
 ```
 {